Essential Audit Skills for 2024: Enhancing Accuracy and Efficiency

 • Read trade publications: Subscribe for industry news and updates

-• Be an active listener: Concentrate on what the other person is saying rather than thinking about what you are going to say next
+• Be an active listener: Concentrate on what the other person is saying rather than thinking about what you will say next.

 • Volunteer for leadership roles: Take on more tasks and step into leadership roles within or outside of your job

-• Obtain certifications: Professional certifications can boost your resume and increase salary potential
+• Obtain certifications: Professional certifications can boost your resume and increase your salary potential.

 • Enroll in professional development programs: There are online or in-person options to do so

-• Utilise automation solutions: Get comfortable using financial automation systems as most organisations have implemented automation
+• Utilise automation solutions: Get comfortable using financial automation systems, as most organizations have implemented automation

-Automation solutions make internal and external audits significantly easier and less time consuming for finance and the company as a whole.
-Automation software can connect data from many systems and analyse massive amounts of data in seconds, removing the need for manual checks and tedious work.
+Automation in auditing helps streamline processes and improve audit accuracy by reducing manual errors.
+Automation solutions make internal and external audits significantly easier and less time-consuming for finance and the company.
+Automation software can connect data from many systems and analyze massive amounts of data in seconds, removing the need for manual checks and tedious work.

 Additionally, automation solutions can provide advanced analytics to review internal processes and help spot inefficiencies.
-The software can be programmed to generate reports and automatically send them to relevant parties, thereby removing the responsibility of doing so from the auditor’s hands.
+The software can be programmed to generate reports and automatically send them to relevant parties, thereby removing the auditor's responsibility.

 Through the use of automation solutions, human errors are prevented and the overall accuracy of the audit is greatly improved.
 Some use cases include: financial reconciliations, invoice processing, entering data, running payroll, onboarding customers, and more.